florian-vuillemot/webforteress/README.md

 * Change in `docker-compose-*` volumes paths.
 * Copy/path `.env.example` to `.env` and provide real value.
 Don't forget to spread change in config files. => Yes we have to improve this.

+## Missing

+Database encryption => Use TDE if you have a Mysql Entreprise license

 ## Other way

 We also make a POC with Azure.